saksham1864/NEXUS_Real-Time/README.md

 ### Login Form:

-If the user has been registered on the app, can login by passing the credentials.
+If the user has been registered on the app, can login by passing

 <img src="./git_dcs/login.png" >